MakinGiants/banjen/README.md

 Android app to help to tune a 4 string banjo

-Developed with Android Studio v2.0 preview 7.
+Developed with Android Studio v2.2

 ## License